 When the outside weather temperature is forecast to drop, a Vaillant smart control will increase the temperature going to your heating system to ensure it reaches the temperature set for optimum comfort.
 Likewise, when the temperature is forecast to rise, the weather compensation feature reduces the output of the boiler to ensure it is operating with maximum efficiency.

-The VRC 700 and VRC 700f can work more accurately, as it can be fitted with an outside sensor.
+The VRC 700 can work more accurately, as it can be fitted with an outside sensor.
 This sensor ensures the weather compensation feature is using live data for ultimate heating comfort and efficiency.

-All of these smart controls learn the thermal behaviour of the building and use weather compensation to ensure that when you want 21°C, you get it automatically.
+If your thermostat has this function, some smart controls learn the thermal behaviour of the building and use weather compensation to ensure that when you want between 18°C and 21°C, you get it automatically.